Integralist/integralist.co.uk/content/posts/docker-nginx.md

 I wanted to learn about how to use the popular proxy server [nginx](http://nginx.org) for handling "reverse proxy" duties on a Ruby project I was working on.
 So I decided the easiest thing to do in order to play around with nginx (as I work on a MacBook Pro laptop), would be to install and run it (and my back-end application) within [Docker](http://docker.com/) containers.

+> [!NOTE]
-> Note: I did some preliminary Googling and sadly didn't find anything straightforward that demonstrated this relatively simple requirement (i.e. run nginx and have it proxy requests to a back-end service).
+> I did some preliminary Googling and sadly didn't find anything straightforward that demonstrated this relatively simple requirement (i.e. run nginx and have it proxy requests to a back-end service).
 So I decided it would be best to write about it myself

 Now if you're unsure of what a reverse proxy does, it simply takes *in* traffic (i.e. users requesting a website domain) and proxies those requests onto another service (the service could be external to the host server or it could be running on the same box - which is the scenario I have - and typically the service being proxied to isn't publically available to the internet).